-Orebaugh teaches cybersecurity, information technology and sustainability and Rasmussen teaches criminal justice programs in the Bachelor of Interdisciplinary Studies program.
+Orebaugh teaches cybersecurity, information technology and sustainability and Rasmussen teaches criminal justice programs in the Bachelor of Independent Studies program.

 “The Adelle F. Robertson award is the highest honor that the UVA School of Continuing and Professional Studies presents and this year, we had a large pool of outstanding candidates from both the degree and certificate programs,” said Alex Hernandez, dean of the school.
 “This award is given in recognition of faculty who demonstrate excellence in teaching and a commitment to public service, values epitomized by the life of Adelle F. Robertson, who served as dean of the University of Virginia’s Division of Continuing Education from 1978 to 1986, and whose spirit lives on in our school today.”

 Rasmussen, who teaches the criminal justice program, spent a 28-year career in the Virginia Department of Corrections before becoming a suicide and substance abuse prevention specialist for the Rappahannock-Rapidan Community Services Board.